ARM-software/arm-trusted-firmware/docs/components/secure-partition-manager.rst

 FFA_NOTIFICATION_SET/FFA_NOTIFICATION_GET
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the notifications set are per-vCPU, the NPI interrupt is set as pending
-for a given receiver partition.

-The FFA_NOTIFICATION_GET will retrieve all pending global notifications and all
+FFA_NOTIFICATION_GET retrieves all pending global notifications and
-pending per-vCPU notifications targeted to the current vCPU.
+per-vCPU notifications targeted to the current vCPU.

-Hafnium keeps the global counting of the pending notifications, which is
+Hafnium maintains a global count of pending notifications which gets incremented
-incremented and decremented at the handling of FFA_NOTIFICATION_SET and
+and decremented when handling FFA_NOTIFICATION_SET and FFA_NOTIFICATION_GET
-FFA_NOTIFICATION_GET, respectively.
-If the counter reaches zero, prior to SPMC
-triggering the SRI, it won't be triggered.
+respectively.
+A delayed SRI is triggered if the counter is non-zero when the
+SPMC returns to normal world.

 FFA_NOTIFICATION_INFO_GET
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Hafnium keeps the global counting of pending notifications whose info has been retrieved by this interface.
-The counting is incremented and decremented at the handling of FFA_NOTIFICATION_INFO_GET and FFA_NOTIFICATION_GET, respectively.
+Hafnium maintains a global count of pending notifications whose information has been retrieved by this interface.
+The count is incremented and decremented when handling FFA_NOTIFICATION_INFO_GET and FFA_NOTIFICATION_GET respectively.
-It also tracks the notifications whose info has been retrieved individually, such that it avoids duplicating returned information for subsequent calls to FFA_NOTIFICATION_INFO_GET.
+It also tracks notifications whose information has been retrieved individually, such that it avoids duplicating returned information for subsequent calls to FFA_NOTIFICATION_INFO_GET.
 For each notification, this state information is reset when receiver called FFA_NOTIFICATION_GET to retrieve them.